-Why gratitude meditation is good in the morning?
-The peloton gratitude meditation is good in the morning because it helps to change the emotional state and solidify the feeling of gratitude.
-Feeling grateful in the morning helps to reduce stress, increases self-esteem, and be more productive.
+I love to do peloton gratitude meditation in the morning because it helps to change the emotional state and solidify the feeling of gratitude (seriously).

-Studies have shown that focusing on things that are good in our lives leads to better decision making, less stress, higher parasympathetic response, and lowered blood pressure (Emmons 2003).
+“Focusing on things that are good in our lives leads to better decision-making, less stress, higher parasympathetic response, and lowered blood pressure,” says Dr. Emmons.

 But there is more.

 “Regular gratitude meditation leads to increased neuroplasticity, improvements in cognitive functions, and long-lasting changes in the hippocampus,” says Dr. Emmons.